WSU-kduncan/s24cicd-MattM1234/README-CI.md

 ## Github Workflow

-- Workflows runs a job(s) when an attached event is triggered
+- Workflows runs a job(s) when a specified event is triggered
 - In this project, on a push event, a job will run that builds a docker image and pushes it to my docker hub repository
 - In my project, the variables referencing my docker username and password along with my repository would need to be changed if someone else were to use it

+## Tag Generation

+-

 ## Continuous Integration Diagram